-/i To reduce the risk of electrical shock, always turn the projector off and disconnect the power cord before changing the lamp.

-To reduce the risk of severe burns, allow the projector to cool for at least 45 minutes before replacing the lamp.

-To reduce the risk of injuries to fingers and damage to internal components, use caution when removing lamp glass that has shattered into sharp pieces.

-To reduce the risk of injuries to fingers and/or compromising image quality by touching the lens, do not touch the empty lamp compartment when the lamp is removed.

-This lamp contains mercury.
+- To reduce the risk of electrical shock, always turn the projector off and disconnect the power cable before changing the lamp. - To reduce the risk of severe burns, allow the projector to cool for at least 45 minutes before replacing the lamp. - To reduce the risk of injuries to fingers and damage to internal components, use caution when removing lamp glass that has shattered into sharp pieces. - To reduce the risk of injuries to fingers and/or compromising image quality by touching the lens, do not touch the empty lamp compartment when the lamp is removed. - This lamp contains mercury.
 Consult your local hazardous waste regulations to dispose of this lamp in a proper manner.

-- 1. Turn the power off and disconnect the projector 5.
-Slowly pull the lamp out of the projector. from the wall socket.
+- Turn the power off and disconnect the projector from the power outlet.
 Turn off all connected equipment and disconnect all other cables.
-See "Turning the power off" on page 34 for details. - Slightly lift the projector up.
-Loosen the screws on 2. the lamp cover (located on the left side).
+See "Turning the projector off" on page 36 for details. - 2.
+Slightly lift the projector up.
+Loosen the screws on the lamp cover (located on the left side).